 Unfortunately, you can only get healthy essential oils from fish like salmon and tuna which can be expensive to buy.
 Most pet parents opt to supplement their pit bull’s diet with Omega 3 and Omega 6 supplements.

 As we get into the heart of winter, this is the best time to supplement your dog’s diet with essential fatty oils.
 It helps your dog gain healthy fats in his coat which can help with insulation against the coat.
-Especially for standard and XL pitbull puppies who both have a short-haired coat.
+Especially for standard and XL pitbull puppies who both have short-haired coats.

 Plant vs Meat Protein Diet